 Dr. Vandana Shiva, who combines astronomical intellectual power with indigenous ways of knowing, became one of my sheroes.
 And Joanna Macy's work introduced me to Deep Ecology, the Great Turning, and the Work that Reconnects.

 In 2005, I co-founded the Finger Lakes Permaculture Institute, and have served as a lead teacher for PDCs, and Board President.
 I learned a LOT about permaculture and business models, and the challenges for women in this field (even if you have awesome supportive men on your team, like I do).

-In my attempts to cobble together a living, I teach as an adjunct in the Environmental Studies and Sciences Dept. at Ithaca College.
+I teach as an adjunct in the Environmental Studies and Sciences Dept. at Ithaca College.
 And I co-coordinated an annual professional development workshop on "Integrating Sustainability into the Curriculum," taught an online course on a similar theme, and still collaborate regionally.
 For 14 years in Ecovillage at Ithaca, and I'm partnered (my husband's family is from India) and have two wonderful daughters.
 Like many women, I've had a super meandering path towards my livelihood!

 In 2012, I co-organized the first Women in Permaculture Gathering in the Northeast, and have regularly attended these gatherings, and see firsthand the impact of folks who identify as women having their own spaces to connect bravely, and have space to show up audaciously.